 Simple present is the tense you use for any habitual action.
 For example, the things you always do or do every Tuesday are described with the simple present, which just means you pick the basic form of any verb.

 - I run to Shelly's every other day.

 - Mary and I drink tea every Tuesday together.

 7. Use the Present Progressive Tense for Current Action

 The present progressive tense is for anything that is happening right now.
-All of the progressive tenses are easy to spot because their verbs always end with "-ing" and get a helping verb.
-A helping verb is just so we know who and when we're talking about.
+All of the progressive tenses are easy to spot because their verbs always end with -ing and get a helping verb.
+A helping verb is there so we know who and when the sentence is talking about.
 In the present progressive, the helping verbs are the present tense conjugations of "to be."

 - I am drinking Lapsang Souchong tea.

 - The barking dogs outside are driving me crazy.